-Mental toughness is the ability to consistently generate and maintain focus in stressful situations and environments.
+What is the mental game of tennis?
+Mental toughness is consistently generating and maintaining focus in stressful situations and environments.

-This post will teach you ten simple ways to improve your mental game in tennis.
-These suggestions will help you strengthen your mental fortitude and improve your game.
+As there is no one-size-fits-all approach to teaching mental toughness, this post will attempt to teach you ten alternatives to improve your mental game in tennis.
+Hopefully, these suggestions will help you strengthen your mental fortitude and give you the key to playing tennis like you always wished.

 - No Time For Negativity